pustogom/pustogom/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on building light, clean utility apps to get back into the rhythm of daily commits and continuous integration.
+- 🌱 I’m currently learning how to use Python for backend development, specifically handling data manipulation and integrating databases into my projects.
+- 🤔 I’m looking for help with code reviews and feedback on my public repositories to help me transition from 'functional' code to 'industry-standard' code.
 <!--
 **pustogom/pustogom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.